Auctioneer Administrative Rules

 (d) A licensee may not receive continuing education credit for attending the same course more than once.

-(e) A licensee shall retain a copy of the certificate of completion for a course for one year after the date of completion.
+(e) A licensee must retain a copy of the certificate of completion for a course for one year after the date of completion.
 In conducting any inspection or investigation of the licensee, the department may examine the licensee’s records to determine compliance with this subsection.

 (f) To be approved under Chapter 59 of this title, a provider’s course must be dedicated to instruction in one or more of the following topics: